pratikKataria/Android-App/README.md

 This text you see here is *actually* written in Markdown!
 To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

 Just Do initial release v1.0.1
-  - notification for task does not word
+  - notification for task doesn't work properly
-  - starting name does not work properly
+  - starting name enter dialog not working

 ### Tech